Electronic Services for Employers

 Michigan's unemployment insurance program works to prevent the practice of some employers trying to reduce their high unemployment rates through various tax-avoidance practices known as SUTA (state unemployment tax act) dumping.

 - Fact Sheet 167 - Protecting Your Business and Employees from Identity Theft

 Learn what you can do to protect your business from unemployment identity theft and fraud.

 - UIA Employer Services Brochure

 - Detect Fraud, Prevent Fraud

-Protecting the integrity of the unemployment insurance program is of the utmost importance to the Unemployment Insurance Agency (UIA).
+Protecting the integrity of the unemployment insurance program is of the utmost importance to the Talent Investment Agency - Unemployment Insurance.
 You can also help in the campaign to stop fraud.